 Because to look at others you will find that you will not know at whom to look.
 Everyone will understand what I say in his own way.
 I will not be correcting because I am not imposing on you any ideas, of what you should be, or what your posture should be, or what your behavior should be.
 I will try only to loop you around to finding your body, your own self, what you would feel, what you probably wanted to correct long ago, but could not find a way of doing it.
 I hope I will give you that, that you will find the way of improving, precisely that what you own secret of wanting and give that only because you could not find any help from yourself or from anybody else.– Moshé Feldenkrais, The Esalen 1972 Workshop, 1972

-Next time, if you are interested in exploring Awareness through Movement excerises, follow the instructions regarding the movements and explore different sensations, at your own pace and comfort.
+Next time, if you are interested in exploring excerises developed by Dr. Feldenkrais, follow the instructions regarding the movements and explore different sensations, at your own pace and comfort.
 Have some fun in this organic learning process and try to move beyond correct or incorrect ways of doing something.

-There is a line from the 1992 Billboard top 10 song, Free Your Mind, that perfectly captures the approach for Feldenkrais exercises:
+There is a line from the 1992 Billboard top 10 song, Free Your Mind, that perfectly captures the approach for Dr. Feldenkrais’ method of movement and awareness:

 Free your mind and the rest will follow!